 “We know, when the time is right, Tamar’s fans will relate to seeing this honest portrait of her life, but — at this moment — we are joining with her fans and sending strength and healing in the hope that she is getting the support and help she needs at this difficult time,” the statement continues.

-As previously reported, the singer and songwriter’s boyfriend David Adefeso found the “Braxton Family Values” cast member unresponsive in their hotel room at the Ritz-Carlton Residences in downtown Los Angeles on July 16.
-Adefeso immediately called 911 to report that she had taken unknown amount of the prescription pills that she uses to treat depression, had been drinking, and was having issues with the network.
+As previously reported, the singer and songwriter’s boyfriend David Adefeso found the “Braxton Family Values” cast member unresponsive at the Ritz-Carlton Residences in downtown Los Angeles on July 16.
+Adefeso immediately called 911 to report that she had taken unknown amount of the prescription pills that she uses to treat depression, had been drinking and was having issues with the network.
 The Grammy-nominated singer was reportedly trying to get out of her contract for the upcoming season of “BFV.”

 As of last week, Tamar has reportedly been transferred to a hospital specializing in mental health care.
 The Los Angeles facility contains top doctors in the field of mental health who specialize in depression, anxiety and sexual assault trauma.